 The above differences clearly show why a Christian cannot in good faith consider The Course as a source for his or her spiritual understanding.
-It is unequivocally anti-biblical and is without doubt promoted by Satanic deception (2 Cor.
-11:14: 1 Tim.
-4:1).
+It is unequivocally anti-biblical and is without doubt promoted by Satanic deception (2 Corinthians 11:14: 1 Timothy 4:1).

 A Short Course in Doctrine

 The Course teaches that there are no absolutes; truth is relative and is determined by one’s experience.
 According to the Cyclopedia In A Course In Miracles, “only what is loving is true.”
 So truth is subjective.